 NDSU looks to extend streak vs N. Dakota

-BOTTOM LINE: North Dakota State looks for its seventh straight conference win against North Dakota.
+BOTTOM LINE: North Dakota State looks for its eighth straight conference win against North Dakota.
 North Dakota State's last Summit League loss came against the South Dakota State Jackrabbits 77-75 on Dec.
 10, 2020.
-North Dakota lost 74-57 at Oral Roberts in its most recent game.
+North Dakota lost 62-45 loss at home against North Dakota State in its most recent game.

-LEADING THE CHARGE: Filip Rebraca has averaged 16.7 points and 6.6 rebounds to lead the charge for the Fighting Hawks.
-Caleb Nero has complemented Rebraca and is accounting for 9.2 points per game.
-The Bison have been led by Rocky Kreuser, who is averaging 14 points and 6.7 rebounds.
+TEAM LEADERSHIP: Filip Rebraca is averaging 16.5 points and 6.9 rebounds to lead the way for the Fighting Hawks.
+Caleb Nero is also a primary contributor, producing 8.7 points per game.
+The Bison have been led by Rocky Kreuser, who is averaging 13.8 points and 6.6 rebounds.

-TAKING IT UP A NOTCH: The Bison have scored 71.3 points per game and allowed 64 points per game across seven conference games.
-Those are both solid improvements over the 61.2 points scored and 72.8 points allowed per game to non-conference opponents.ROCK-SOLID ROCKY: Kreuser has connected on 40 percent of the 55 3-pointers he's attempted and has made 12 of 28 over his last five games.
-He's also made 81.1 percent of his free throws this season.
+SUMMIT LEAGUE IMPROVEMENT: The Bison have scored 70.1 points per game and allowed 61.6 points per game in conference play thus far.
+Those are both substantial improvements over the 61.2 points scored and 72.8 points allowed per game to non-conference opponents.ROBUST ROCKY: Kreuser has connected on 38.3 percent of the 60 3-pointers he's attempted and has made 9 of 29 over his last five games.
+He's also converted 82.1 percent of his free throws this season.

-ASSIST RATIOS: The Fighting Hawks have recently converted buckets via assists more often than the Bison.
-North Dakota has 33 assists on 67 field goals (49.3 percent) over its previous three games while North Dakota State has assists on 34 of 83 field goals (41 percent) during its past three games.
+STREAK STATS: North Dakota State has won its last three road games, scoring 69.3 points, while allowing 54 per game.

-STINGY STATE: North Dakota State has held opposing teams to 67.7 points per game, the second-lowest figure among all Summit League teams.
-The Bison have allowed just 63 points per game over their four-game winning streak.
+STINGY STATE: North Dakota State has held opposing teams to 65.9 points per game, the second-lowest figure among all Summit League teams.
+The Bison have allowed just 59.4 points per game over their five-game winning streak.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25